AlexGalays/abyssa-js/README.md

 Async is a convenient mean to let the router know some async operations tied to the current state are ongoing.
 The router will ignore (The fulfill/reject handlers will never be called) these promises if the navigation state changes in the meantime.
-This behavior is useful to prevent states from affecting each other (with side effects such as DOM mutation in the promise success handler)
+This behavior is useful to prevent states from affecting each other (with side effects such as DOM mutation in the promise handlers)

 `Async` can help implement non-blocking navigation (See next section)